 Sharing the original publications via social media is protected by the copyright.
 Researchers have to take care of the copyright issues also when sharing the publications through these forums.

-In most cases the copyright policy of the publisher or the journal can be checked in Sherpa Romeo or on the publisher’s website.
+In most cases the copyright policy of the publisher or the journal can be checked in Open policy finder or on the publisher’s website.

 How can I share it? is a service where you can find information on which version of the research publication can be shared, for example, on social media platforms.